 I’ve come across some incredibly beautiful lighthouses on the internet, many of which I hope to personally visit someday.
 Today I figured I would search for some strange and unusual looking ones and I actually came across quite a few.
-This one, the Lucap Lighthouse in Alaminos City, Pangasinan, Philipines, truly caught my attention.
+This one, The Alprech Lighthouse in Boulogne-sur-Mer, France, truly caught my attention.
 Can you guess why?
 It looks like the designer got it all wrong.
 The spiral staircase should have been inside the tower, not outside!
 So, does this automatically disqualify it from being a lighthouse?
 Since, by definition, a lighthouse is a structure containing a beacon light to warn or guide ships at sea, the answer is no. Even if this lighthouse doesn’t fit the mold of what we think a lighthouse should look like, it is by definition and function a legitimate lighthouse.

 The Lucap Lighthouse may not fit the mold of most typical lighthouses, but the fact that it was designed and built to be a beacon makes it a true lighthouse nonetheless.
 You may not fit the mold of a typical Christian (whatever that is) especially when compared to others who may appear to be more pious, but if you follow Jesus and His light shines through you then you are a Christian.
 However, right now you may find yourself in the dark as a result of sin or even a trial.
 In other words, you may have some bad fruits on your tree.
 If you do, don’t allow the voice of guilt or religiosity to condemn you.
 Just cry out to Jesus and cast all your burdens upon Him.
 Confess any sin you may have allowed to dim His light within you and receive the forgiveness of your heavenly Father.
 Remember, you were saved to shine His light not to fit a mold.